monfresh/dotfiles/dot_laptop.manual.md

 3. Run `./algo update-users`
 4. Put the new profile in Dropbox
-5. On the [target Mac](https://github.com/trailofbits/algo#apple-devices), open WireGuard, click on it in the menu bar and open the profile via 'Import tunnel from file'.
+5. On the [target Mac](https://github.com/trailofbits/algo#apple-devices), open WireGuard, click on it in the menu bar and open the profile via `Import tunnel from file`.

 ## Heroku
 To set up [Heroku auth](https://devcenter.heroku.com/articles/git#http-git-authentication), run `heroku login`.